nattvara/dfb/README.md

 ### Structuring the filesystem

-The purpose of dfb is the keep domains separate and allow for backup, recovery and deletion of backups easy and isolated.
+The purpose of dfb is to keep domains separate and allow for backup, recovery and deletion of backups easy and isolated.
 Hence the filesystem must be organized in such a way.

 ```console
 ~